San Beda Red Lions, Red Lionesses and Red Cubs: Football

 Dubbed the "Red Booters", the San Beda football team has been a consistent championship contender for the past few years in the NCAA.
 The seniors team has won the NCAA championship for the last 6 years and has won a total of 14 championships, second only to De La Salle University in all-time wins.

+Swimming

+The San Beda Red Sea Lions is one of the veteran teams, alongside Mapua University in the NCAA swimming championships, and is the winningest sports team of San Beda.
+The domination of the San Beda Red Sea Lions started in NCAA Season 78 in 2002 when they halted the 3-peat run of Philippine Christian University.
+As of NCAA Season 100, the men's team is currently the 21-peat champions, meanwhile the women's team is currently the 1-peat champions.